cloudfoundry/cli/.github/CONTRIBUTING.md

 #### API
 The API package handles the HTTP requests to the API.
 The functions in this package return a resource that the actor can then parse and handle.
 The structures returned by this package closely resemble the return bodies of the Cloud Controller API.

+For more information, check out our [Architecture Guide](https://github.com/cloudfoundry/cli/wiki/Architecture-Guide)

 # Vendoring Dependencies